-Pell Formula 4 34 CFR 690.63(a)(4) 34 CFR 690.63(e) Enrollment status in clock-hour and non-term credit-hour programs For clock-hour programs and for non-term credit-hour programs, enrollment status only makes a difference if the student is attending less than half-time.
-If that's the case, only certain components of the COA are used (see the discussion in Chapter 2).
+Pell Formula 4 34 CFR 690.63(a)(4) 34 CFR 690.63(e) Enrollment status in clock-hour and non-term credit-hour programs For clock-hour programs and for non-term credit-hour programs, enrollment status only makes a difference if the student is attending less than half time.
+If that's the case, only certain components of the COA are used (see the discussion in Volume 3, Chapter 2 of the FSA Handbook).
 The annual award for a student in a clock-hour or non-term credit-hour program is taken from the full-time payment schedule, even if the student is attending less than full time.
-Calculating payment amounts in clock-hour and non-term credit-hour programs Pell Grants must be paid in installments over the course of the academic year or program of study to help meet the student's cost in each payment period.
+Calculating payment amounts in clock-hour and non-term credit-hour programs Pell Grants must be paid in installments over the course of the academic year or program of study to help meet the student's costs in each payment period.
 The payment period determines when Pell funds are disbursed and the exact amount to be disbursed.
-You must use the rules discussed in Chapter 1 to determine the payment periods for clock-hour and non-term credit-hour programs.
+You must use the rules discussed in Chapter 1 of Volume 3 to determine the payment periods for clock-hour and non-term credit-hour programs.
 In non-term programs, the student's Pell award is not reduced for part-time enrollment unless the student is enrolled less than half time, in which case the student's COA must be adjusted.
 However, if a program is less than an academic year in length (in either clock/credit hours or weeks of instructional time), students enrolled in the program won't receive a full Scheduled Award.
 As in the case of the other formulas, you must perform comparable prorations of the award for each payment period in the student's program.
 The calculation for the payment period prorates a student's Scheduled Award based on the number of credit or clock hours in the payment period as they compare to the credit or clock hours in the defined academic year or the number of weeks of instructional time in the payment period as they compare to the weeks of instructional time in the academic year.
-To determine the payment for a payment period, multiply the student's Scheduled Award by the lesser of Number of credit/clock hours in the payment period ÷ Number of credit/clock hours in the program's academic year OR Weeks 1 in the payment period \div Weeks 1 in the program's academic year (at least 30 for credit-hour programs, at least 26 for clock-hour programs) 1These fractions use weeks of instructional time as defined in Chapter 1 of this volume, which are not necessarily the same number as the calendar weeks in an academic year.
+To determine the payment for a payment period, multiply the student's Scheduled Award by the lesser of: Number of credit/clock hours in the payment period ÷ Number of credit/clock hours in the program's academic year OR Weeks in the payment period + Weeks in the program's academic year Notes:

+- These fractions use weeks of instructional time as defined in Volume 3, Chapter 1, which are not necessarily the same number as the calendar weeks in an academic year. - The program's academic year must be at least 30 weeks for credit-hour programs or 26 weeks for clock-hour programs.
 Enrollment status standards for clock-hour and other non-term programs For non-term programs, the enrollment minimums are:

-- Full-time in credit hours: 24 semester hours, 24 trimester hours, or 36 quarter hours per academic year. - Less than half-time status is defined as less than half of the workload of the minimum full-time requirement. - Full-time in clock hours: at least 24 clock-hours per calendar week.
+- Full time in credit hours: 24 semester hours, 24 trimester hours, or 36 quarter hours per academic year. - Less than half-time status is defined as less than half of the workload of the minimum full-time requirement. - Full time in clock hours: at least 24 clock hours per calendar week.